knowillence/EFCoreFactoryPattern/Readme.md

+#Introduction
+I developed this project to check if I can make ASP.NET Core 3.1 framework and Entity framework work in SQL Server and MySQL in one project.

+#Try this
 Demo project that will switch entity framework between SQL Server and MySQL.
 In AppSettings.json file change the value of the DBProvider from SQLServer to MySQLServer.

+#DB deployment
 Create the following table in both SQL Server and MySQL before you run this code.

-SQL Server Script to create table
+#SQL Server Script to create table

 SET ANSI_NULLS ON
 GO